startup-tips

 Token distribution is a crucial element in tokenomics, where developers of a cryptocurrency initially distribute tokens.
 No one can use its network or access assets that empower the platform if the project fails to introduce/distribute tokens to its users.
 Token distribution greatly influences finding out whether a crypto project has the necessary funding to achieve its goal on its roadmap.
 A fair launch and a pre-mining launch are the major ways to distribute tokens to the market.

-• A fair launch is when there is no early access or private allocations before a token mints and distributes to the public.
+• A fair launch is when there is no early access or private allocations before a token mint and distributed to the public.
 BTC and Dogecoin are examples of this category.

 • On the other hand, pre-mining allows a portion of the crypto to mint and then distributes to a particular group before offering to the public.
 Ethereum and BNB are two examples of this type of token distribution.